randre03/jekyll-now/_posts/2017-12-27-in_praise_of_fzf.md

  - :BLines: like above but limited to current buffer's contents
  - :Tags: yup, fuzzy-find for ctags
  - :BTags: yup, it's what you think

+(Note: I have switched back to Spacemacs, but this plugin is still amazing!)

 I can't quite recall how I came across [fzf](https://github.com/junegunn/fzf) and it's [vim plugin](https://github.com/junegunn/fzf.vim). fzf on its own is pretty cool, but the vim-plugin is _**AMAZING**_